Fare Zone Assignment on Trees: Introduction

 \subsection{Related Work}

-As outlined above, FZA is closely related to the \textsc{Tollbooth} problem.
-Initial work on this problem~\cite{Guruswami2005} showed an $\mathcal{O}(\log k + \log m)$-approximation where $k$ is the number of (unit-weight) commodities and $m$ the number of edges.
-This algorithm assigns a single price to all edges.
-Optimizing the choice of a single price is known to provide logarithmic approximations for network~\cite{CardinalMST2007,RochSM05} and item pricing problems in very large generality~\cite{Balcan2008SinglePrice,BohnleinKS21,Briest2008}.
-Variants with limited supply have also been analyzed, e.g., in the context of posted pricing and assortment problems~\cite{Swamy2008}; however, extensions that rely on subadditive valuations are not directly applicable to the transit fare-zone setting we study, which naturally aligns with single-minded path valuations and unlimited supply.
-Furthermore, in~\cite{Guruswami2005} an algorithm is given for solving rooted instances in polynomial time.
-This algorithm is also used as a subroutine to obtain a sublogarithmic $\mathcal{O}(\log m/\log \log m)$-approximation for \textsc{Tollbooth}~\cite{GamzuSegev2017loglog}.
-The approach uses a clever recursive tree decomposition and buyer classification to allow for enumeration in polynomial time.
-Recently, the algorithm was extended beyond trees to cactus graphs~\cite{TurkoByrka2024loglogCactus}, thereby relaxing single-mindedness (i.e., commodities are allowed to choose a path between their source and target).
-It is an interesting open problem how our results on FZA can be adjusted to more general graphs beyond trees (and single-mindedness).
+As outlined above, FZA is closely related to the \textsc{Tollbooth} problem initially studied by Guruswami et al.~\cite{Guruswami2005}.
+By assigning a single price to all edges, they show a $\mathcal{O}(\log k + \log m)$-approximation, where $k$ is the number of (unit-weight) commodities and $m$ the number of edges.
+Optimizing the choice of a single price is known to yield logarithmic approximations for network and item pricing problems in very large generality~\cite{Balcan2008SinglePrice,BohnleinKS21,Briest2008,CardinalMST2007,RochSM05}.
+Variants with limited supply have also been analyzed, e.g., in the context of posted pricing and assortment problems~\cite{Swamy2008}.
+However, these variants with limited supply do not fit particularly well with the context of fare design in public transport.

-A popular direction has been to restrict the underlying graph of the \textsc{Tollbooth} problem to a path.
-This is termed the \textsc{Highway} problem.
-It is strongly \textsf{NP}-hard~\cite{Elbassioni2009conf,Elbassioni2012journal} and allows a PTAS~\cite{GrandoniRothvossPTAS}.
-Towards more general graphs, for single-minded buyers (i.e., commodities with given paths) revenue-optimal pricing is \textsf{APX}-hard even with constant congestion and bounded path length~\cite{BriestKrystaSparsity2006}.
-There are efficient approximation algorithms with ratios depending on instance parameters, notably $\mathcal{O}(\log |\pathGraph|_{\max} + \log \con(\mathcal{I}))$ and $\mathcal{O}(\log^2 |\pathGraph|_{\max})$~\cite{BriestKrystaSparsity2006}.
-Similar parameters appear in the running times of our exact algorithms for \ac{FZA} on paths (cf. Appendix~\ref{app:parameterized}).